dai-shi/reactive-react-redux/README.md

 React Redux binding with React Hooks and Proxy

+> If you are looking for a non-Redux library, please visit [react-tracked](https://github.com/dai-shi/react-tracked) which has  the same hooks API.

 ## Introduction

 This is a library to bind React and Redux with Hooks API.